6 month Integrated Training Posts (ITPs):

-We are committed to ensuring fairness to all trainees in allocating all our training posts, but there are educational and logistical implications to ITPs specific to LTFT trainees which we would like you to consider.
+We are committed to ensuring fairness to all doctors in GP training when allocating all our training posts, but there are educational and logistical implications to ITPs specific to LTFT doctors which we would like you to consider.

 In an ITP, each working week is split between 2 sites and specialties (General Practice and the specialty area in question).
-For a trainee working at 60%, this results in working 1 day in the specialty, 1 day in GP, with the 3rd day being split between self directed study, any regional teaching and in-house teaching.
-A trainee working 80%, would normally have 2 days in each area with self directed study, regional teaching etc fitted into those days.
+For a doctor in GP training working at 60%, this results in working 1 day in the specialty, 1 day in GP, with the 3rd day being split between self directed study, any regional teaching and in-house teaching.
+A doctor in GP training working 80%, would normally have 2 days in each area with self directed study, regional teaching etc fitted into those days.

 Whatever the % you plan to work, the issues are these:

-- Having such a changing timetable for each day can be disruptive for many trainees and inhibit the learning that can be achieved in either aspect.
+- Having such a changing timetable for each day can be disruptive for many doctors in GP training and inhibit the learning that can be achieved in either aspect.

 - It is difficult to develop the relevant skills when the time spent in each department is so limited each week

 - It is also more difficult to develop relationships within two different teams at the same time.